Why Japanese Convenience Store Coffee Is So Good | Konbini Coffee Guide

-Coffee from a convenience store usually sounds cheap and forgettable.
+From a convenience store, coffee usually sounds cheap and forgettable.

 Freshly Ground Beans, Not Pre-Brewed